-For HOPWA, SCDHEC requires programmatic and fiscal reports from each contractor quarterly and annually.
+For HOPWA, SCDHEC requires programmatic reports from each contractor bi-annually and fiscal reports from each contractor quarterly.
+Programmatic and financial contract monitoring visits are conducted at least annually by program and financial staff.
 Contract monitoring visits are conducted at least annually.
-A team composed of program staff and staff from Health Services Administration, to include a budget specialist and a contract specialist, conducts annual site review visits.
 This team approach is quite effective in conducting a comprehensive site review with a focus on providing technical assistance.